Knightwood/ComposePreference/README.md

 }
 //Note: If you use mmkv and sharedpreference, don't forget to introduce the corresponding mmkv, sharedpreference dependencies, and initialize mmkv in your own project.
 ```
+* Some breaking changes
+ * The method name "getReadWriteTool" has been changed to "getSingleDataEditor"
+ * The interface name "IPreferenceReadWrite" has been changed to "IPreferenceEditor"

 **!!!
 The following documents are translated by Microsoft Translator**